Admissions - (download an application)

 - Candidate must meet minimum physical technical standards (essential functions) to be considered for acceptance.
 (See below)

-- Minimum cumulative GPA of 2.5 or higher calculated for highest level degree.
+- Minimum cumulative GPA of 2.5 or higher calculated for degree.

 - Minimum grade of "C" is required for all pre-application courses and cumulative GPA of pre-application courses must be a 2.5 or higher.